nebulab/playbook/people-ops/resignation.html.md

 ---
 title: Resignation
+meta_description: >
+  Parting ways are always sad, but it can happen sometimes.
+Should that be the case, we have a process to ensure a smooth offboarding for our team members.
 ---

 The employment contract provides the worker with the option of withdrawing unilaterally from the contract by submitting his/her resignation.
 The [resignation process](https://www.cliclavoro.gov.it/Cittadini/Pagine/Adempimenti.aspx) is remote and can be sent in various ways: